-How to Spot a Failing Tree Before it's Overdue
+How to Spot a Dying Tree Prior to it's Overdue

 Dead or dying trees